DataDog/apigentools/CONTRIBUTING.md

 ### Keep it small, focused

 Avoid changing too many things at once.
-For instance if you're fixing two different checks at once, it makes reviewing harder and the _time-to-release_ longer.
+For instance if you're fixing two different spec files at once, it makes reviewing harder and the _time-to-release_ longer.

 ### Pull Request title